math77/weird-actions/README.md

 Send the tokenId and its "depth" to the rendering function.

-*Note: Can be interesting for generative art or collections that want to add some kind of "hierarchy".*
+*Note: Can be interesting for collections that want to add some kind of "hierarchy".*

 ### Netlogy mint